 Celebrating over 20 years of engaging children with summer fun and learning through Penn Museum’s world-renowned collections.
 Anthropologists in the Making is designed for children ages 7-13 who will be entering grades 2nd – 8th for the 2020-2021 school year.

-If your child is 6 years old and will be entering 1st grade this fall, check out our brand new Junior Anthropologists summer camp!
+If your child is 6 years old and will be entering 1st grade this fall, check out our brand new Junior Anthropologists in the Making summer camp!

 Click the "Register" button above to register or to access your online account to make additional payments.